dshamanthreddy/lpic-1-anki-flashcards/README.md

 ## Get the Deck of Flashcards
 ### Download Deck from GitHub
 The file `LPIC-1.apkg` contains the deck with all flashcards (including media) in the Anki deck format with the `.apkg` file extension.
-You can get it [here](https://github.com/jonasjacek/lpic-1-anki-flashcards/blob/master/LPIC-1.apkg).
+You can **[download the deck here](https://github.com/jonasjacek/lpic-1-anki-flashcards/raw/master/LPIC-1.apkg)**.
 The `LPIC-1.apkg` file can be imported into Anki:

 <img src="https://github.com/jonasjacek/lpic-1-anki-flashcards/blob/master/import-deck.jpg" width=200 alt="Importing a deck of flashcards into Anki">